 Ever heard of the whistling or humming sound produced by new water heaters?
 New water heaters are usually installed with heat traps whose aim is to improve energy efficiency.
 They produce the sound when they restrict flow, which could also result in low water pressure.
 Replacing the heat traps with dielectric nipples will remedy the situation.

 With proper maintenance, you can avoid problems that could bring about low hot water pressure problems.
 Maintenance also lengthens your system’s lifespan and causes it to be more energy efficient.
 No matter how well you maintain and clean your unit, problems still do occur.
-We hope that the above guide has covered most of your problems.
+We hope that the above guide has covered most of your problems about How to Fix Water Heater Low Pressure.
 Should you have any other suggestions, feel free to share them on the comments.